MetPX/sarracenia/docs/source/Explanation/SarraPluginDev.rst

 In the configuration file, one can use the filename option like so::

-  filename DESTFNSCRIPT=sarracenia.flowcb.destfn.sample.Sample
+  filename DESTFNSCRIPT=destfn.sample

 To identify a class containing the destfn entry point to be applied. using the filename directive applies it to all files.
 One can also do it selectively in the configuration file's accept clause::

-  accept k.* DESTFNSCRIPT=sarracenia.flowcb.destfn.sample.Sample
+  accept k.* DESTFNSCRIPT=destfn.sample

 which has it call the routine to rename only selected files (starting with *k* as per the accept clause)